pythonpune/python-workshop/file_and_modules.md

 ## Python Modules
 * Python provides a rich support for python modules.
-* Modules/libraries are a collection of python scripts which can be reusable for writing complex programs.
+* Modules/libraries (also known as python packages) are a collection of python scripts which can be reusable for writing complex programs.
 * We can import a module using `import` keyword.
 * If it is not available it will give import error.
 * dir() method tells what the attribute provides.